DebLarkAU/hackedvault/README.md

 HackedVault is a containerized file storage application with malware scanning capabilities, web interface, and REST API.
 It provides secure file upload, scanning, and management.

+Disclaimer: This application is designed for demo purposes only.
+It is not intended for production deployment under any circumstances.
+Use at your own risk.

 ## Features
 - Web interface for file management
 - Real-time malware scanning using File Security Services